yellowmessenger/documentation/docs/platform_concepts/Getting Started/oauth.md

 :::

-### Step 3: Share user role details with the yellow.ai team
+### Step 3: Share user role details with yellow.ai

 Share the following information with the support team at support@yellow.ai: